WooCommerce stock sync plugin comparison by workflow, not just feature lists

 WooCommerce stock sync plugin comparison table

-Use this table to compare workflow types before choosing a plugin.
-This helps you avoid buying based on one feature while missing the controls you actually need.
+Next, use this WooCommerce stock sync plugin comparison table before choosing a plugin.
+As a result, you can avoid buying based on one feature while missing the controls you actually need.

 What matters most when comparing stock sync plugins?

-The best plugin is not the one with the longest feature list.
-It is the one that reduces the chance of bad stock updates while fitting your actual WooCommerce workflow.
+In practice, the best plugin is not the one with the longest feature list.
+Instead, it is the one that reduces the chance of bad stock updates while fitting your actual WooCommerce workflow.

 Can you preview before updating?